Fabien Cousteau: Early life and education

 After school, Cousteau worked as a marketer for an American company, Seventh Generation.
 "I decided to start up in a different career, in which my name would not help me, just to see if I could survive", he explained.
-After three years, he returned to the family business, working for his father at Deep Ocean Odyssey, an exploration company founded by his grandfather.
-Cousteau said he did "very well" in business, "but it really left me kind of empty."
+After three years, he returned to the family business, working for his father at Deep Ocean Odyssey, an exploration company founded by his grandfather.Fabien Cousteau found Technology living underwater."
 He then spent time as a diving and underwater product tester while looking for a company to appoint him "explorer-in-residence".